ruby-rdf/sparql-client/README.md

 ##Features

-* Executes queries against any SPARQL 1.0-compatible endpoints over HTTP.
+* Executes queries against any SPARQL 1.0-compatible endpoint over HTTP.
 * Provides a query builder [DSL][] for `ASK`, `SELECT`, `DESCRIBE` and `CONSTRUCT` queries.
+* Includes preliminary support for some SPARQL 1.1 Update operations.
-* Supports tuple result sets in both XML and JSON formats, with JSON being the preferred default for content negotiation purposes.
+* Supports tuple result sets in both XML and JSON formats, with JSON being the preferred default for content-negotiation purposes.
 * Supports graph results in any RDF serialization format understood by RDF.rb.
 * Returns results using the [RDF.rb object model][RDF.rb model].
 * Supports accessing endpoints as read-only [`RDF::Repository`][RDF::Repository]